 Point of Care Diagnostics

 ams is a global leader in optical technology and sensors.
 Many biometric sensing applications depend on optical technologies, which offer high sensitivity and the ability to measure multiple parameters.
 Various ams optical sensor technologies support the development of next-generation point-of-care diagnostics systems, including light detectors, light sources, on-wafer filter technologies and micro-optics lens systems.
-Optical sensor products from ams are available as chips and as optical modules.
+Those sensors are available as chips and as optical modules.
 The modules include both light sources and detectors, and may be easily integrated into end product designs.